publiccodenet/about/activities/communication/communications-plan.md

 ### Press releases

-We rarely create press releases -  usually our news should be available to everyone at the same time.
+We rarely create press releases - we believe our news should usually be available to everyone at the same time.
 Instead, we prefer to:

-* publish our own news in blogposts
+* publish our news in blogposts
 * link and share our members' or others' news stories and press releases

 When we have a press release, we:

 * send it embargoed to press outlets via email first
-* on the scheduled date, publish it on our blog as news
+* publish it on our blog as news on the scheduled date

 ## Tone of voice